inkylabs-dev/YouTubeContentIdeas/README.md

 ### Search & Filter
 - Real-time search across titles, descriptions, and tags
-- Category-based filtering with 20+ categories
+- Niche-based filtering with 20+ niches
 - Responsive design that works on all devices

 ### Content Ideas
 Each content idea includes:
 - Unique ID and title
-- Category classification
+- Niche classification
 - Detailed description
 - Relevant tags for discoverability